RoryByrne1/NoteWebApp/README.md

-A hello world servlet example for COMP0004.
+a web app for note taking